 With the dawn of IPv6 and wide deployment of Wi-Fi networks, the internet of things, IoT is growing by leaps and bounds, and it is predicted by researchers that by 2020 the number of active wireless connected devices would be around 40 billion.
 The positive aspect of IoT is that it empowers us to do things that we have never ever imagined before.

 But, as we know that with every good thing, there’s a downside as well.
 The same is the case with IoT.
 It is becoming the favorite target of hackers and cybercriminals.
-More devices connected to the internet mean more attack vectors and more possibilities of targeting internet users.
-Unless we become cautious and take serious steps against these rising security concerns, we will be facing an inevitable risk.

 What Is Being Done To Protect The Devices Connected to IoT?